mliakos/my-blog-netlify/content/posts/debug-electron-production-binaries-on-windows-mac-linux.md

   - electron
   - javascript
 ---
-In this short article, I would like to show you how to debug Electron production binaries in Windows, Mac & Linux.
+In this short article, I would like to show you how to debug Electron production binaries on Windows, Mac & Linux.

 Sometimes you might want to see the log output of a production binary built with Electron and for some reason the web resources on this subject are extremely limited, rendering this a non-trivial task.